-I am a South Florida Evictions Lawyer who assists landlords with evicting tenants throughout Broward and Miami-Dade counties for reasons including the non-payment of rent, the expiration of a lease, the expiration of month to month tenancy, and tenant misconduct such as breaking lease terms or Florida Statutes concerning tenant conduct.
+I am a South Florida Evictions Lawyer who assists landlords with evicting tenants throughout Broward and Miami-Dade counties for reasons including the non-payment of rent, the expiration of a lease, the termination of a month to month tenancy, and tenant misconduct such as breaking lease terms or Florida Statutes concerning tenant conduct.

 If you are currently dealing with a difficult tenant and need more information about your rights as a landlord, contact Jay L. Fabrikant.